Speaker Series - University of Houston

 Speaker Series

 The A.D.
-Bruce Religion Center Speak Series provides the UH community an opportunity to learn more about Faith, Religion and Spirituality in framework not often discussed.
-The various speakers will invite you into a discussion that will introduce a new perspective while also acknowledging the complexities of navigating societal issues from a faith-based perspective.
+Bruce Religion Center Speaker Series provides the UH community an opportunity to learn more about Faith, Religion, and Spirituality in a framework not often discussed.
+The various speakers will invite you into a discussion that will introduce a new perspective while acknowledging the complexities of navigating societal issues from a faith-based perspective.

 Topic: "Is This Yoga?: History, Translation, and the Problem with Authenticity"